If you're a video editor, then chances are you're familiar with the freeze frame effect.

 Option 2: Use the Frame Hold Option

-The second option is to use the Freeze Frame option.
+The second option is to use the Frame Hold option.

 To do this, place your cursor at the point in your timeline where you want the freeze frame to appear.
 Then, go to Clip > Video Options > Frame Hold.